-Renee Zellweger Transforms Into Judy Garland in First Photo for Upcoming Film Judy
+Renée Zellweger Transforms Into Judy Garland in First Photo for Upcoming Film Judy

 In the stunning shot, the actress captures Garland's essence as she strikes a pose—mic in hand—with the triple threat's facial expression and later haircut.

-Directed by Rupert Goold and written by Tom Edge, the upcoming biopic will center on Garland's final concerts in London in the late 1960s amid her deteriorating health and romance with her fifth and final husband, Mickey Deans, shortly before her death.
+Directed by Rupert Goold and written by Tom Edge, the upcoming biopic will center on Garland's final concerts at The Talk of the Town nightclub in London in the late 1960s amid her deteriorating health and romance with her fifth and final husband, Mickey Deans, shortly before her death.